STEP 1: Click on the cell where you want the total sum to appear.

 Although this method is straightforward, it’s best suited for scenarios with fewer cells.
 When dealing with a large number of cells, it can become cumbersome and error-prone.

-Method 2: Harnessing the Power of Excel’s SUM Function
+Method 2: Using Excel’s SUM Function

 The first number is required, while those in square brackets are optional.